Dávid Bondra

 Dávid Bondra (born 26 August 1992) is an American-born Slovak former professional ice hockey player.

 Personal life

 Bondra was born in Annapolis, Maryland, when his father, Peter, was a member of the Washington Capitals.
 He spent the majority of his youth in the United States where his father played for a multitude of teams.

 Playing career

 College

 Dávid was a forward at Michigan State University for the Spartans men's ice hockey team.
 He scored 1 goal over his Michigan State tenure, and was able to tack up 48 healthy scratches.
 His brother, Nick, was beginning his collegiate career at Amherst College in 2017.

 Professional

 Bondra was selected 21st overall in the 2010 KHL draft.
 Bondra made his professional debut playing for HK Poprad of the Slovak Tipsport Liga.
+Bondra retired from professional hockey in 2022.

 International play

 Bondra also played for Slovakia in the 2018 Men's World Ice Hockey Championships.
 He was not selected to play for the Slovak Olympic team, which won the bronze medal in the 2022 Winter Olympics.